This article is Medically Approved ✓ by Dr. Edward Salko

 2. It boosts weight loss.

-The results supported previous claims that vitamin D can decrease body fat.
+The results support previous claims that vitamin D can decrease body fat.

 3. It regulates insulin levels.